LeonidVE/projectOnRapidApi/README.md

 It's LazyTypeR!

 This tool can recognize text from pictures!
+You also can manage your previous recognitions!

 If You don't want to type text from picture, just use this app!